gabeklein/expressive-mvc/README.md

 They'll reference your live state and work [generally as you'd expect](https://www.destroyallsoftware.com/talks/wat), with regards to `this` keyword.

-**All methods are bound too,** so you can pass them as callbacks or to sub-components, and it'll work just fine.
+All methods are **bound automatically**, so you can pass them as callbacks or to sub-components, and it'll work just fine.

 <br/>